cert-orangecyberdefense/datalake/tutorial.md

 but not newer ones.
     * `LOCK`: Will act like a permanent for three months, then like a temporary.
 * `whitelist`: A boolean, if no `threat_types` are provided, this argument should be set to true.
 All score values will then be set to 0.
 If `threat_types` are provided along with `whitelist` set as `True`, will result in an error.
-Defaults to False.
+Defaults to `False`.
 * `public`: A boolean, sets whether the threats should be public or private.
 Defaults to `True`.
 * `tags`: a List of strings.
 Will set the tags of the added threat(s).
 * `external_analysis_link`: a List of strings.
 A link to an external resource providing more information about the threat.